-Well-being continued to be a whole-school priority for 2022-2023.
+Well-being continues to be a whole-school priority for 2024-2025.
 Our in-house nurture team identified 16 children in receipt of PPG throughout the year who required support with their social and emotional skills development.
-An additional 4 children joined this provision throughout the year.
-Activities, skills and targets set by the nurture team allows these children to successfully participate in learning in the classroom for the majority of the day.

 All children also took part in the daily mile to support active time each day.
 Evidence suggests that this supports cognitive load and concentration span in the classroom.